 Meditation can have a big impact on many areas of our lives—including our relationships.
-In honor of Valentine's Day, our partner Meditation Studio asked some of their top teachers to create a series of meditations devoted to solving the most common relationship problems.
+In honor of Valentine’s Day, our partner Meditation Studio asked some of their top teachers to offer wisdom for the most common relationship problems.

 Relationship challenge #1: My partner doesn’t hear me.

 Probably the three greatest relationship needs are being seen, heard, and understood,” Karpas says.
 “Getting these three basic desires met takes empathy (and compassion).
 Mastering empathy is not only one of the most important keys to a healthy long-term relationship, it’s also a key to simply getting along better in life.”